 There is also a catchall provision, which defines “occupational diseases” as any disease you carry where your job exposes you to a greater risk of contracting the disease than other members of the public, or where your exposure significantly contributed to or was a significant factor causing the disease’s development.

-As an injured employee, you may qualify to be paid for time out of work if an occupational disease keeps you from being able to perform your job, or any job, for a temporary or permanent period of time.
+You may qualify to be paid for time off of work if an occupational disease keeps you from being able to perform your job, or any job, for a temporary or permanent period of time.

 Getting You Back to Work.